sammyCHY/devops_project/Docker-Images/docker-images.md

 **Side Hustle Task: Dockerize a Basic Web Static Page**

-1. Lauch an instance and create a Dockerfile:
+1. Launch an instance and create a Dockerfile:

 - Launch an ubuntu EC2 instance and connect to it.
 - Create a dockerfile, in the file;